Iscle/android_device_mediatek_droidna/README.md

-# Micromax Unite 2 A106
+# MediaTek Unite 2 A106

-Micromax Unite 2 device is a low-range smartphone from micromax.
+MediaTek Unite 2 device is a low-range smartphone from mediatek.

 Basic   | Spec Sheet
 -------:|:-------------------------